 It all depends on the size of the wedding.
-Smaller, intimate weddings can be captured by one photographer and an assistant.
+Smaller, intimate weddings can easily be captured by one photographer and an assistant.
 Most weddings do need the help of two photographers, especially during the prep, when the couple may be getting ready in two separate locations.
-Its also valuable to have two different point of views, and doubles the amount of images you will receive.
-Three photographers is really just a bonus.
+It’s also valuable to have two different points of view and doubles the number of images taken.
+Three photographers are really just a bonus.

 - What is the optimal hours of coverage one should have for their wedding day?

 Typically a wedding runs between 9-12 hours for a full day coverage.
-Most weddings landing in the 10 hour time frame.
+Most weddings are landing in the 10-hour time frame.

 - What is a first look and do you recommend this?

-A first look is when the couple meets prior to the ceremony, after getting ready.
-The couple does this usually in an intimate setting, to see each other privately for the first time, prior to the ceremony.
-Though I myself am all for the traditional “walk down the aisle” reveal, the first look does have its benefits.
-It allows for more time to take photos prior to the ceremony since you both seen one another already.
+A first look is when the couple meets before the ceremony, after getting ready.
+The couple does this usually in an intimate setting, to see each other privately for the first time, before the ceremony.
+Though I am all for the traditional, “walk down the aisle” reveal, the first look does have its benefits.
+It allows for more time to take photos before the ceremony since you both have seen one another already.
 This may offer the time needed to head to another location, or complete all the formal bridal party photos with the group as a whole.

 - Do you edit every image from my wedding day?

 Every image?
 No. Not all images make it to the final cut.
-The ones that do, they are all edited one by one.
-I never batch edit, nor do i slap on a pretty preset and call it a day.
+The ones that do are all edited one by one.
+I never batch edit, nor do I slap on a pretty preset and call it a day.
 I edit anywhere between 400-2000 images for each wedding, including the images my second shooter has taken.
-I feel each image is in a different light, with a different tone, and a different exposure, and I myself prefer to go in and edit each one individually.
+I feel each image is in a different light, with a different tone, and a different exposure, and I prefer to go in and edit each one individually.